My name is Ryan Davey and I am an enthusiastic music fan born, raised, and residing in Toronto, Canada.

 The Wild, The Innocent, & The E Street Shuffle: A Bruce Springsteen Deep Dive Retrospective

 In January 2018 I travelled to New York to see Bruce Springsteen’s one-man show on Broadway.
-There are very few artists I would go to such lengths to see, and as always the venerable performer delivered.
-So after that experience it is time to do a write-up on ‘The Boss,’ the living legend whose music I grew up with, whom I’ve now seen perform eleven times, and the only artist that competes with New Order for claim as my favourite artist.
+There are very few artists I would go to such lengths to see, and as always, the venerable performer delivered.
+After that experience it was time to do a write-up on ‘The Boss,’ the living legend whose music I grew up with, whom I’ve now seen perform eleven times, and the only artist that competes with New Order for the claim as my favourite artist.

 The Playlist